JosephDuffy/AuthenticationManager/README.md

 ### Resetting the PIN

 Resetting the PIN is a simple task: remove the value of the PIN in the user defaults.
 This can be done by calling `AuthenticationManager.sharedInstance.userDefaults.removeObjectForKey(kAMPINKey)`

+## Upcoming

+There are various features that will hopefully be coming to Authentication Manager, some of which include:

+* More secure storing of the user's PINs
+* Support for more authentication methods, including biometrics
+* Localisation of the user-facing aspects of the application

+## Helping Authentication Manager

+Although no one is required to (obviously), if you feel so inclined, you could help out in any of the following ways:

+* Use the framework in your own application, or point other people the frameworks way
+* Let me know if you do use it
+* Post any issues you find
+* Create a pull request if you make any improvements or additions